 News about Family Giving

-In an expansion of our regular Sponsor A Family program, Family-to-Family has linked up 49 refugee families who are recent arrivals to the U.S. with monthly sponsors.
-The program, launched last year, is an effort to help refugee families that are already in the U.S. but can’t yet support themselves.
+In an expansion of our regular Sponsor A Family program, Family-to-Family has linked up 84 refugee families who are recent arrivals to the U.S. with monthly sponsors.
+The program, launched in 2017, is an effort to help refugee families that are already in the U.S. but can’t yet support themselves.
 Each sponsored family is provided with a monthly grocery gift card enabling them to purchase basic grocery staples at a grocery store in their neighborhood.
-Recommended to our program by several national refugee resettlement agencies located in the New York City and upstate New York area, these families – fleeing violence, war and persecution – have emigrated from 20 countries – Afghanistan, Burkina Faso, Chad, China, Cuba, El Salvador, Eritrea, Guatemala, Guinea, Honduras, Iraq, Ivory Coast, Libya, Mexico, Peru, Tajikistan, Togo, Turkmenistan, Somalia, and Ukraine.
+Recommended to our program by several national refugee resettlement agencies located in the New York City and upstate New York area, these families – fleeing violence, war and persecution – have emigrated from more than 20 countries – including Afghanistan, Burkina Faso, Chad, China, Cuba, El Salvador, Eritrea, Guatemala, Guinea, Honduras, Iraq, Ivory Coast, Libya, Mexico, Peru, Tajikistan, Togo, Turkmenistan, Somalia, and Ukraine.
 Sponsors provide a monthly donation to Family-to-Family which allow us to purchase the grocery gift cards, and can also send “their” family other basic essentials through the mail.
 Our goal is to help these individuals and families, who have already endured so much, feel welcome and secure in their new country.
 Learn more here.

 February is a great month to purge!
 Our Hastings on Hudson, N.Y. office is filling up with bags of gently used kids clothes with many items almost brand new!
 A great way to engage your kids in giving back is to spend a few hours together going through their closets and drawers and “sharing your bounty.”
 If you live near any of our F-to-F sites– we have a place for you to bring your items!
 Email us for more info.